UX, Data & Research

 Better transparency indicators and journal policies that encourage authors to adhere to a culture of replication would facilitate replication efforts such as the one conducted for this thesis, by reducing time and energy needed to recreate data and code used to validate and extend results.

-Original results (bottom) and replication results (top) of five measurements originally published by Peter Meinderstma in his research on changes in lyrical diversity in Billboard hit songs:
+Original results (top) and replication results (bottom) of five measurements originally published by Peter Meinderstma in his research on changes in lyrical diversity in Billboard hit songs: